-SID System Adequacy to Meet Project Agricultural Irrigation Demands--Options A (Municipal Connection) and B (Onsite Groundwater).
+SID System Adequacy to Meet Project Agricultural Irrigation Demands--Options A (Municipal Connection), B (Onsite Groundwater), and C (SID Surface Water).
 The project would increase the demand for agricultural irrigation water, which would be supplied by SID, consistent with its current practice of supplying water for agricultural irrigation needs within its boundaries.
-Because SID has confirmed it has sufficient water supply to meet this increased demand, this impact would be less-than-significant (see criterion [b] in Section 16.1 3, "Significance Criteria," above).
+Because SID has confirmed it has sufficient water supply to meet this increased demand, this impact would be less-thansignificant (see criterion [b] in Section 16.1.3, "Significance Criteria," above).

-Under either water supply Option A or B, SID would continue to provide for agricultural irrigation supply needs within existing SID boundaries.
-As noted above (see Table 16.4), SID currently provides water for existing residential and agricultural needs within the Plan Area.
+Under water supply Option A, B, or C, SID would continue to provide for agricultural irrigation supply needs within existing SID boundaries.
+As noted above (see Table 16.6), SID currently provides water for existing residential and agricultural needs within the Plan Area.
 Approximately 55 existing agricultural residences and/or rural farm units in the Plan Area have an estimated domestic water demand of about 110 afy, which is supplied by a combination of SID (20 afy) and local groundwater (90 afy).
 Additionally, there are about 280 acres of irrigated crops (e.g., vineyards, pasture, and other crops) that have a water demand ranging from 190 to 240 afy; this demand is supplied by SID (140 afy) and local groundwater (50 to100 afy).
 In total, SID currently provides 160 afy to the Plan Area.
-This would continue under the proposed project, under either water supply Option A or B.
+This would continue under the proposed project, under either water supply Option A, B, or C.